Not-Elias/stakingWalkthrough/README.md

    cd staking-deposit-cli
 ```

 Make the mnemonic.
-Write this down on paper several times and keep it safe, without your mnemonic phrase, you won't be able to withdraw your ETH!:
+Write this down on paper several times and keep it safe, without your mnemonic phrase, you will not be able to withdraw your ETH!:

 ```bash
    ./deposit new-mnemonic --chain holesky --execution_address <HARDWARE_WALLET_ADDRESS>